 A direct consequence of the increased power delivered to the load by a bridge amplifier is higher internal power dissipation.
-The LM4857 has 3 sets of bridged-tied amplifier pairs driving LLS, RLS, and EP.
+The LM4859 has 2 sets of bridged-tied amplifier pairs driving LLS and RLS.
 The maximum internal power dissipation operating in the bridge mode is twice that of a single-ended amplifier.
 From Equation (3) and (4), assuming a 5V power supply and an 8Ω load, the maximum power dissipation for LLS and RLS is 634mW per channel.
-From equation (5), assuming a 5V power supply and a 32Ω load, the maximum power dissipation for EP is 158mW.